finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

 ## DeletePortfolio

-> DeletedEntityResponse DeletePortfolio (string scope, string code, string effectiveAt = null)
+> DeletedEntityResponse DeletePortfolio (string scope, string code)

 [EARLY ACCESS] Delete portfolio

-Delete a portfolio at the specified effectiveAt
+The deletion of the portfolio will be valid from portfolio's creation time.
+This implies the portfolio would no longer exist from the AsAt time of deletion.

 ### Example